jyrgenn/jpylib/README.md

 (The option argument is the option as found on the command line, meaning it can be the short form or the long form.)

-If you want to handle these exception by yourself, see the `parse()` function for an example.
+If you want to handle these exceptions by yourself, see the `parse()` function for an example.

 In addition to these exceptions, an `AssertionError` exception can be thrown in the following cases: